rspeer/solvertools/README.md

   particularly by trying indexing everything into everything (`index_all_the_things`) or trying all the possible diagonals.

+* `anagram.py`: find interesting anagrams of sets of letters, even if there are too many of them.
+(Please be advised that anagrams of, say, 20 letters are for entertainment purposes only and should not be considered puzzle answers.)

 There's more stuff in https://github.com/dgulotta/puzzle-tools .